An A-Z of Gemstones

-A banded form of Quartz covered in unique and distinctive styles and patterns.
+A banded form of Quartz covered in unique and distinctive patterns.

 A family of minerals that is often milky to grey to bluish in colour.